Subscriber Status

 }

-The status property will indicate the current subscription status of the Air SIM, while the sessionStatus.online property will indicate whether or not the subscriber is currently connected.
+The status property will indicate the current subscription status of the IoT SIM, while the sessionStatus.online property will indicate whether or not the SIM is currently connected.

-To change the status of a subscriber, use one of the following APIs:
+To change the status of a SIM on a per-SIM basis, use one of the following APIs:

-You can also use one of the following APIs to perform the same actions on a per-SIM basis:
+Alternatively, you can use the following APIs to perform the same actions on a per-subscriber basis:

 The /sims/ level APIs will provide the same functionality as the /subscribers/ level APIs, with forward compatibility for SIMs which contain more than one Subscription Container.